-ETFs: Three Levels of Liquidity for Greater Access to the Market
+ETFs: 3 Levels of Liquidity for Greater Market Access

 Trading Volume Does Not Equal Liquidity

-There are three levels of liquidity to consider for ETFs: on-screen liquidity, nondisplayed liquidity and liquidity from the underlying ETF basket of securities.
+There are three levels of liquidity to consider for ETFs: on-screen liquidity, broker-assisted liquidity and specialist-accessed liquidity.

-As a typical investor, your on-screen view of liquidity is limited on public financial websites.
-Most often, you will have access only to the highest bid and lowest offer, but you won’t see all quotes in an ETF’s order book on the stock exchange.
-You may access this level of liquidity with the assistance of a broker.
-The broker can see additional levels of quotes that represent additional prices at which ETFs can be traded.
+On-screen liquidity is limited on public financial websites.
+Most often, investors have access to only the highest bid and lowest offer and the number of shares that are assigned to the quotes.
+They won’t see all the quotes in an ETF’s order book on the exchange.
+Investors can access this level of liquidity with the assistance of a broker, who can see additional levels of quotes that represent additional prices at which ETFs can be traded.

-The bulk of ETF liquidity is in the primary market, where the ETF accesses the underlying securities it holds.
+The bulk of ETF liquidity is in the primary market, where the ETF market makers can access the liquidity of the underlying securities they hold.
 Here, the creation and redemption mechanism, which is an important process for ETFs, comes into play.

-When buying or selling a large number of ETF shares—on the scale of thousands—you can reach out to large institutions that act as authorized participants to create and redeem large blocks of ETF shares directly from the ETF provider or its custodian.
+When buying or selling a large number of ETF shares—on the scale of thousands—ETF market makers can reach out to large institutions that act as authorized participants (AP) to create and redeem large blocks of ETF shares directly from the ETF provider or its custodian.

 The Creation and Redemption Process Ensures ETFs Liquidity

-For an ETF share creation, the authorized participant assembles a portfolio or basket containing the ETF’s underlying securities.
-The authorized participant turns the basket over to the ETF custodian, who holds all the securities in the ETF.
+For the creation of an ETF share, the AP assembles a portfolio or basket containing the ETF’s underlying securities.
+The AP then turns the basket over to the ETF custodian, who holds all the securities in the ETF.
 In return, the custodian delivers ETF shares that can be bought and sold in secondary markets.
 This is generally done in blocks of 25,000, 50,000 or 100,000 ETF shares.

-The ETF creation/redemption process occurs when an investor enters an order to buy/sell a large number of ETF shares and there are not enough shares available on the secondary market.
+The ETF creation and redemption process occurs when an ETF market maker either needs to create or redeem ETF shares if there are not enough or there are too many shares available on the secondary market.

-ETF share redemption reverses this process when excess supply of ETF shares needs to be removed from the market.
-The process helps keep supply and demand in balance and leads to an ETF share price that is generally in line with the value of the underlying securities.
-These shares are used to fill investors' trades in the secondary market.
+The creation and redemption process helps keep supply and demand in balance and leads to an ETF share price that is generally in line with the value of the underlying securities.

 Exchange Traded Funds (ETFs) are bought and sold through exchange trading at market price (not NAV), and are not individually redeemed from the fund.
 Shares may trade at a premium or discount to their NAV in the secondary market.
 Brokerage commissions will reduce returns.